ComputationalAgingLab/computational_aging_course/intro.md

 ## Contribution

 This is an open project for everyone to improve it.
-If you would like to contribute to the book, please refer the github [page](https://github.com/ComputationalAgingLab/computational_aging_course).
+If you would like to contribute to the book, please refer to the github [page](https://github.com/ComputationalAgingLab/computational_aging_course).

 ## Acknowledgements